• Skip to main content

 What Is the Bogleheads 3 Fund Portfolio?

-The Bogleheads 3 Fund Portfolio, as the name implies, is a simple portfolio comprised of 3 broad asset classes – usually a U.S total stock market index fund, a total international stock market index fund, and a total bond market index fund.
+The Bogleheads 3 Fund Portfolio, as the name implies, is a simple portfolio comprised of 3 broad asset classes – a total U.S stock market index fund, a total international stock market index fund, and a total U.S. bond market index fund.

 The Bogleheads 3 Fund Portfolio draws on the idea of portfolio diversification’s ability to reduce volatility and drawdowns, protect against black swan events, and maximize risk-adjusted return.
 Holding multiple uncorrelated assets invariably reduces risk and can result in higher returns – and almost always higher risk-adjusted returns – than holding one asset in isolation.